Matthew Lloyd: AFL

 Lloyd's goal-scoring ability enabled him to top the Essendon goal scoring every year from 1997 to 2009, except for 2006 when he only played three games due to a serious hamstring injury.

 Lloyd was selected in the All-Australian team on five occasions (1998, 1999, 2000, 2001, 2003), won the Coleman Medal for kicking the most goals in the regular season three times (2000, 2001 and 2003) and twice kicked more than 100 goals in a completed season (109 in 2000 and 105 in 2001; on both occasions he reached the milestone during the finals).

 Lloyd was a member of Essendon's 2000 premiership team and was captain of Essendon from 2006 to 2009.
-He was recognised for his achievements at Essendon in 2002 when he was ranked the 22nd greatest player ever to play for the club in the "Champions of Essendon" list.
+He was recognised for his achievements at Essendon in 2002 when he was ranked the 22nd-greatest player ever to play for the club in the "Champions of Essendon" list.

 Lloyd was appointed Essendon captain ahead of the 2006 season after James Hird elected to stand down following the side's disappointing 2005 season.
 Lloyd's first match as Essendon captain resulted in a 27-point win over the defending premiers Sydney, where he kicked eight goals (six of them in the first quarter alone).
-It would be the only win that Essendon would enjoy under Lloyd's captaincy until exactly a year later.
+It would be the only win that Essendon would enjoy under Lloyd's captaincy until they beat Brisbane in Round 17.

-As well as being the top all-time goal scorer, captain and life member at Essendon, Lloyd was part of its 2000 premiership team.
+In addition to serving as captain and earning life membership at Essendon, Lloyd is also the team's all-time-highest goal scorer.

 In 2013, Lloyd was inducted as a member of the Australian Football Hall of Fame and as a Legend in the Essendon Football Club Hall of Fame.

 State of Origin

 Lloyd had a successful State of Origin career, kicking 8 goals in 3 games.
-He first played for Victoria in 1997, against South Australia, kicking 3 goals, including a snap kick along the ground from near the boundary line, which went one way then curved back another.
-In 1998 Lloyd kicked two goals against The Allies, in Brisbane.
+He first played for Victoria in 1997, against South Australia, kicking 3 goals, including a snap kick along the ground from near the boundary line, which went one way and then curved back another.
+In 1998, Lloyd kicked two goals against The Allies, in Brisbane.
 Lloyd last played for Victoria in 1999 against South Australia in the second-last-ever State of Origin game, kicking 3 goals and being named in the best players.

 Career highlights

-In Round 20 2007 Lloyd kicked a backheel goal whilst surrounded by opponents and was awarded the 2007 Goal of the Year.
+In Round 20, 2007, Lloyd kicked a backheel goal whilst surrounded by opponents and was awarded the 2007 Goal of the Year.

-In Round 18 against the Melbourne Demons, Lloyd took a spectacular mark above five players to win the 2008 Mark of the Year.
+In Round 18, 2008, against the Melbourne Demons, Lloyd took a spectacular mark above five players to win the 2008 Mark of the Year.
+Immediately after the mark, Lloyd recalled in a 2022 episode of The Sunday Footy Show that he roasted his opponent Matthew Warnock afterwards:

+"You've always wanted to be on a footy card; now you'll probably be on one."

 A haul of eight goals in that match gave Lloyd his best return since Round 1, 2006.